Atrocities in the Congo Free State: Estimates

 Other investigators put the number of deaths significantly higher.
-Adam Hochschild and Jan Vansina used an approximate number of 10 million.
+In his 1998 book King Leopold's Ghost, Adam Hochschild used an approximate number of 10 million.
 Hochschild cites several recent independent lines of investigation, by anthropologist Jan Vansina and others, that examine local sources (police records, religious records, oral traditions, genealogies, personal diaries), which generally agree with the assessment of the 1919 Belgian government commission: roughly half the population perished during the Free State period, based on numbers from the rubber provinces.
 Since the first official census by the Belgian authorities in 1924 put the population at about 10 million, these various approaches suggest a rough estimate of a population decline by 10 million.
-Jan Vansina returned to the issue of quantifying the total population decline, and discarded his earlier claim of 10 million; he concluded that the Kuba population (one of the many Congolese populations) was rising during the first two decades of Leopold II's rule, and declined by 25 per cent from 1900 to 1919, mainly due to sickness and that numbers from the rubber provinces could not be readily extrapolated to the entire Congo area.
+Jan Vansina returned to the issue of quantifying the total population decline, and discarded his earlier claim of 50 per cent; he concluded that the Kuba population (one of the many Congolese populations) was rising during the first two decades of Leopold II's rule, and declined by 25 per cent from 1900 to 1919, mainly due to sickness and that numbers from the rubber provinces could not be readily extrapolated to the entire Congo area.

 Others argued a decrease of 20 per cent over the first forty years of colonial rule (up to the census of 1924).
-Historian Isidore Ndaywel è Nziem estimates that 13 million died.
+Historian Isidore Ndaywel è Nziem estimates a population decline of between 5 and 10 million.
 Louis and Stengers state that population figures at the start of Leopold's control are only "wild guesses", while calling E. D. Morel's attempt and others at coming to a figure for population losses "but figments of the imagination".
 Generally, works based on the highest numbers have often been discredited as "wild" and "unsubstantiated", whereas authors who point out the lack of reliable demographic data are questioned by others, calling them "minimalists", "agnosticists" and "revisionists" who allegedly "seek to downplay or minimize the atrocities".